Crime statistics in the United Kingdom: Crime surveys

+England and Wales

-The Crime Survey for England and Wales is an attempt to measure both the amount of crime, and the impact of crime on England and Wales.
-The original survey (carried out in 1982, to cover the 1981 year) covered all three judicial areas of the UK, and was therefore referred to as the British Crime Survey, but now it only covers England and Wales.
-In Scotland and Northern Ireland, similar surveys, namely the Scottish Crime and Victimisation Survey and Northern Ireland Crime Survey have similar purposes.
-These surveys collect information about the victims of crime, the circumstances surrounding the crime, and the behaviour of the perpetrators.
-They are used to plan, and measure the results of, crime reduction or perception measures.
+Since 1982, the Crime Survey for England and Wales (CSEW) is an attempt to measure both the amount of crime and the impact of crime on England and Wales.
+These surveys collect information about the victims of crime, the circumstances surrounding the offence and the behaviour of the perpetrators.
+They are used to plan and measure the results of crime reduction or perception measures.
 In addition, they collect data about the perception of issues such as antisocial behaviour and the criminal justice system.

 Other crime surveys include the Commercial Victimisation Survey, which covers small and medium-sized businesses, and the Offending, Crime and Justice Survey, with a particular focus on young people.

+Scotland and Northern Ireland

+Police recorded crime statistics in Scotland are collected according to Scots law on the basis of the Scottish Crime Recording Standard (SCRS), introduced in 2004.
+Crime statistics for England and Wales are not directly comparable with those in Scotland due to the SCRS following a practice called 'subsuming.'
+This generally means a single incident can be recorded as multiple crimes if different crimes occurred during a continuous action.
+In England and Wales, only the most serious crime is counted for statistical purposes (known as the "Principal Crime Rule").

+The practice of 'subsuming', and other differences between the SCRS and the NCRS means crime statistics between Scotland and England and Wales are not directly comparable.

+The legal system in Northern Ireland is based on that of England and Wales, and the Police Service for Northern Ireland (PSNI) has the same notifiable offence list for recorded crime as used in England and Wales.
+In addition, the PSNI has adopted the National Crime Reporting Standards and Home Office Counting Rules for recorded crime that apply in England and Wales.

+The Scottish Crime and Justice Survey and Northern Ireland Crime Survey have similar purposes to the CSEW.